Campus Community Book Project Featuring Janet Mock

-Remark as prepared for delivery at the 2018 Campus Community Book Project Dinner
+Remark as prepared for the 2018 Campus Community Book Project Dinner

 For 16 years, the Book Project has done well in promoting dialogue between diverse members of our university community and our neighboring communities.
 The project builds community by reading and thoughtfully discussing the same book.
 Participants share knowledge and inspiration, and they build friendships.
 We started the Book Project to promote unity in the aftermath of the 9/11 terrorist attacks.
 Having students, faculty, staff, and our neighboring residents focus on the same book at the same time seemed to be an interesting and fun way to achieve a shared experience––and to acknowledge that we can express different opinions and still be respectful of one another.